iSophes/mathplus/docs/intro.md

 To be precise, this library contains all of the default lua math functions with most having multiple number and table support!

 It also has quite a few custom features.
-Some are: [Add](https://iSophes.github.io/mathplus/api/add), [Subtract](https://iSophes.github.io/mathplus/api/subtract), [Ordered Subtract](https://iSophes.github.io/mathplus/api/ordsubtract) and more!
+Some are: [add] and more!

 ## How do I install this?